 Breaking into the world of visual effects (VFX) and filmmaking can feel overwhelming — especially when you’re choosing between a visual effects full course or a short‑term VFX course to kickstart your career.
 If you’re a student eager to learn VFX after 12th, or a parent wondering whether the investment is worth it, this guide will clarify your path with real insights, actionable tips, and honest comparisons.
+This blog explores both options in depth — so by the end, you’ll know which VFX course aligns best with your goals, time, budget, and future prospects.

 Why VFX Education Matters Today